learnk8s/learnk8s.io/src/provision-cloud-resources/content.md

   writeCapacityUnits: 5
 ```

-The AWS Service Operator combines a dedicated controller with Custom Resource Definitions (CRDs), making it an excellent solution provision managed services on AWS.
+The AWS Service Operator combines a dedicated controller with Custom Resource Definitions (CRDs), making it an excellent solution to provision managed services on AWS.

 _But there's something you should know._